zzzprojects/EntityFramework-Classic/docs/pages/features/then-include.md

 ## Description
 You can chain multiples related objects to the query result by using the `AlsoInclude` and `ThenInclude` methods.
 The `ThenInclude` method moves the chaining level to the property included.
 It allows to include related objects from the next level.

-`ThenInclude` is a syntactic sugar method to make it easier and clearer to include multiples related objects.
+`ThenInclude` is a syntactic sugar method to make it easier and clearer to include multiple related objects.

 ### Note
 - If you want to reset the level to the root, use [`Include`](include.md)